Are You Ready for the Country

-Are You Ready for the Country is an album by American country music artist Waylon Jennings, released on RCA Victor in 1976.
+Are You Ready for the Country is The 23rd studio album by American country music artist Waylon Jennings, released on RCA Victor in 1976.

 Recording and composition

 Are You Ready For the Country was the first solo LP Jennings released after the phenomenally successful Wanted!
 The Outlaws compilation, the first million selling album in country music.
 It was co-produced by Jennings and Ken Mansfield and recorded at Sounds Lab in Hollywood, his first sessions in Hollywood since a recording session for A&M in 1964.
 According to the 2004 reissue liner notes, most of the basic tracks were recorded between March 24 and March 27.
 Despite its title, the album contains several rock covers as the Texan continued developing his brand of progressive country music that had helped spur the outlaw country movement.
 However, critics have noted that Are You Ready For the Country does not have the cohesion that had characterized some of his previous studio efforts like Honky Tonk Heroes.
 Stephen Thomas Erlewine of AllMusic observes: